akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## 👵 What About the Mothers?

-- **Godfrey’s mother** is unknown – Henry I had many mistresses.
+- **Godfrey and Matilda’s mother** is said to be a real woman named Edith, from Devon – Henry I had many mistresses.
 She likely was a noblewoman who gave her son a place at court but not a home.
 - **Beatrice’s mother** is unnamed.
 She taught Beatrice herb lore, brewing, and running a manor.
 She arranged for the goose egg that became Goosie.
-- **Queen Matilda** (Edith) is a real historical figure who initially saw Godfrey as a threat to her son William but later became Beatrice’s ally.
+- **Queen Matilda** (Edith), from Scotland, is a real historical figure who initially saw Godfrey as a threat to her son William but later became Beatrice’s ally.

 ---